Psalms

 Men of Israel, hear these words: Jesus of Nazareth...
 For David says concerning him,

-‘I saw the Lord always before me, for he is at my right hand that I may not be shaken;
+‘I saw the LORD always before me, for He is at my right hand that I may not be shaken;

 therefore my heart was glad, and my tongue rejoiced; my flesh also will dwell in hope.

-For you will not abandon my soul to Hades, or let Your Holy One see corruption.
+For you will not abandon my soul to Hades,

 You have made known to me the paths of life; you will make me full of gladness with your presence.’